Granite Park Chalet

-This hike to the Granite Park Chalet begins from The Loop, a sharp bend in the Going-to-the-Sun Road on the west side of the park.
+This hike to the Granite Park Chalet begins from The Loop, a sharp bend in the Going-to-the-Sun Road on the west side of Glacier National Park.
 The trailhead is located 13.1 miles east of the McDonald Lodge, near the apex in the bend of the road.

 Although the trail is technically called the Granite Park Trail, many people refer to it as the Loop Trail.
-Roughly one-tenth of a mile from the trailhead you'll cross a footbridge, and almost immediately will begin to notice the devastation from the Trapper Creek Fire of 2003.
+Almost immediately, after crossing a footbridge roughly one-tenth of a mile from the trailhead, hikers will begin to notice the devastation from the Trapper Creek Fire of 2003.
 Much of this hike will pass through the ghostly remains of thousands of dead trees.

-At roughly six-tenths of a mile you'll reach the Packers Roost Trail junction.
-To continue on towards the Chalet hikers should veer towards the right here.
+At roughly six-tenths of a mile hikers will reach the Packers Roost Trail junction.
+To continue towards the Chalet you should veer to the right here.
 Just beyond the junction the trail begins to climb, and over the course of the next 3.4 miles will make a steady and relatively steep climb of more than 2400 feet to reach the Chalet.
-With the trail being exposed for most of its length, you may want to consider starting this hike early in the morning when the forecast calls for hot and sunny weather.
+As a result of the trail being exposed for most of its length, you may want to consider starting your hike early in the morning when the forecast calls for hot and sunny weather.

 Before 2003 the Granite Park Trail was heavily wooded, but the lightning ignited wildfire, which burned more than 19,000 acres, swept through and opened up vistas of the surrounding mountains.
 The forest, however, is already in the process of regeneration.
 Today you'll find extensive undergrowth, including thousands of wildflowers.

-As you continue to climb higher make sure you look out across the valley for a birds-eye view of the massive 8987-foot Heavens Peak, the most dominate feature in the area.
+As you continue to climb higher be sure to look out across the valley for a birds-eye view of the massive 8987-foot Heavens Peak, the most dominating feature in the area.
 In the valley below is McDonald Creek, as well as many dead trees from the aforementioned fire.

 At roughly 2.8 miles the trail begins passing through sections of healthy pine forest.
 In areas that are more open, as you near the top, you'll have some great views of the Garden Wall and Swiftcurrent Mountain directly in front of you.
 If you look closely you may even be able to spot the fire tower sitting atop the 8438-foot mountain.